All projects in the myclimate portfolio must meet the following criteria:

 From Kyoto to Paris to Glasgow

 In order to maintain the international climate protection process after 2020, following the expiry of the Kyoto Protocol, a new climate agreement became necessary.
 This was adopted in 2015 at the climate protection conference in Paris as the “Paris Agreement”.
-COP26 in Glasgow in 2021 saw the adoption of Article 6, which relates to carbon offset projects in its regulation of emission reductions between states (6.2) and between states and private individuals (6.4.), i.e. the so-called voluntary market.
-Certificates from the voluntary market from the time of the Kyoto Protocol are only valid if they have an issue date of 2020 or older.
-Certificates with a more recent date already fall under the regulations of the Paris Climate Agreement.
+COP26 in Glasgow in 2021 saw the adoption of Article 6, which relates to climate protection projects in its regulation of emission reductions between states (6.2) and between states and private individuals (6.4.), i.e. the so-called voluntary market.
+Certificates from the voluntary market generated up to 2020 (vintage 2020 or older) are still covered by the Kyoto Protocol.
+Certificates of more recent date are already covered by the rules and regulations of the Paris Agreement.

 Domestic Climate Protection Projects in Germany, Austria, Switzerland and Liechtenstein